 18. Utilise the wall for smart storage solutions

-Use the walls at the top of your stairway to provide surprising storage ideas, as overspill from the rooms beyond.
+Stairway wall ideas can be extremely practical.
+Use the walls at the top of your stairway to provide surprising storage, as overspill from the rooms beyond.
 Simple book ledges on this landing provides the perfect place to store books to avoid over crowding a small kids room.

 19. Fake a sense of space with a clever wallpaper

-Add depth with a tromp l’oeil wallpaper that makes the wall appear to be a series of bookshelves.
-Although the look is busy it adds a depth to the layout because the right paper can be convincing enough to think there’s an added layer of storage.
+Add depth to your stairway wall ideas with a tromp l'oeil wallpaper that makes the wall appear to be a series of bookshelves.
+Although the look is busy it adds a depth to the layout because the right paper can be convincing enough to think there's an added layer of storage.

 How do you decorate the wall at the top of the stairs?

 'A staircase and landing space should be an area which is designed to keep the design flowing around the home.
 So any items placed there should tie in with the rest of the scheme,' says Jenny.